Bbt3-alx/Akera/README.md

 This project is licensed under the MIT License

 ## Acknowledgments
-Special thanks to ALX for the support throughout this training program.
-Thanks also to the open-source communities that inspired and facilitated this project.
+I would like to extend my heartfelt thanks to ALX Africa for their invaluable support throughout this training program.
+Their commitment to fostering talent and providing resources has been instrumental in my development as a backend developer.

+Mentorship: Special thanks to the mentors who guided me through the learning process, offering insights and feedback that helped shape my understanding of software development.
+Community Support: I am grateful for the collaborative environment fostered by ALX Africa, which encouraged knowledge sharing and teamwork among peers.
+Resources: The access to learning materials, workshops, and hands-on projects provided by ALX Africa has greatly enhanced my skills and confidence in building real-world applications.
+This project, Akera, is a direct result of the skills and knowledge I gained during this program, and I look forward to applying what I’ve learned in future endeavors.

 ## Author
 ### Brehyma Traore – Software Engineer